braintree/braintree_ios/V6_MIGRATION.md

 }
 ```

-## Local Payment Methods
+## Payment Flow
+The following changes apply to both 3D Secure and Local Payment Methods as they both use the underlying Payment Flow module:

-We have replaced the deprecated `SFAuthenticationSession` with `ASWebAuthenticationSession` in the Local Payment Method flow.
+We have replaced `SFAuthenticationSession` with `ASWebAuthenticationSession` in the Local Payment Method and 3D Secure flows.
+With this change, you no longer need to register a URL Schemes for these flows or set a return URL via the `BTAppContextSwitcher.setReturnURLScheme()` method or handle app context switching via the `BTAppContextSwitcher.handleOpenURL(context: UIOpenURLContext)` or `BTAppContextSwitcher.handleOpenURL(URL)` methods.

-Your view no longer needs to conform to the `BTViewControllerPresentingDelegate` protocol.
-The methods `BTPaymentFlowClient.paymentClient(BTPaymentFlowClient, requestsPresentationOfViewController: UIViewController)` and `BTPaymentFlowClient.paymentClient(BTPaymentFlowClient, requestsDismissalOfViewController: UIViewController)` have been removed.

-Additionally, you do not need to assign the `BTPaymentFlowClient.viewControllerPresentingDelegate` property in your view.

-## Three D Secure
-We have replaced the deprecated `SFAuthenticationSession` with `ASWebAuthenticationSession` in the Three D Secure flow.

 Your view no longer needs to conform to the `BTViewControllerPresentingDelegate` protocol.
 The methods `BTPaymentFlowClient.paymentClient(BTPaymentFlowClient, requestsPresentationOfViewController: UIViewController)` and `BTPaymentFlowClient.paymentClient(BTPaymentFlowClient, requestsDismissalOfViewController: UIViewController)` have been removed.